jdtsmith/kind-icon/README.md

 ### Variables

 `kind-icon` has a few customization variables that allows you to configure its appearance.
-Note that since the styled icons are cached, changes to the mapping, font size, or other variables in an initialized buffer should be followed by `M-x kind-icon-reset-cache` (or just restart Emacs).

 **Key configurations:**